githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 ------

-* iforall:
-  It is like `forall` but processing is done to each pair consisting of the index of an element and the element itself.
-Often `iforall` is referred to as the i-version of `forall`.
+Given a sequence, the i-version of the sequence consists of pairs where each pair is the index of an element coupled with the element itself.
+For instance, the list the i-version of the list `(a, b, c)` is simply `((0, a), (1, b), (2, c))`.

+Given a verb, the i-version of the verb is often named `i<verb>`, where `<verb>` stands for the name of the verb.
+Basically, applying the i-version of a verb to a given sequence is like applying the verb to the i-version of the sequence.

+* iexists: It is the i-version of `exists`
+* iforall: It is the i-version of `forall`
 * iforeach: It is the i-version of `foreach`
 * ifoldleft: It is the i-version of `foldleft`